 One of the best resources is the Bureau of Land Management, which is often abbreviated as BLM.
 This government agency, a branch of the U.S. Department of the Interior, manages vast swaths of land that’s neither privatized nor managed by state or national park organizations.
 In most cases, it’s totally free to camp on, provided you obey posted rules and regulations about campfires, pets, party size, and the length of your stay.

 Another government agency that manages unowned lands is the United States Forest Service, or USFS.
-Again, many of the land under its jurisdiction is open to dry or “dispersed” camping, though you will be subject to certain restrictions.
+Again, much of the land under its jurisdiction is open to dry or “dispersed” camping, though you will be subject to certain restrictions.

 Along with scoping out the maps and checking with these agencies directly, you can also check out the following websites and mobile applications put together by other boondockers and campers like you.
 They can help you discover some of the best hidden gem camping spots in the country… but there’s also something really magical about discovering one for yourself out of the blue.